Full schedule of events.

 MAID in Canada: An Update on How Changes Have Affected Patients and Practitioners

-Since 2016, there have been several court cases in Canada helping clarify interpretation of the MAiD law, and in 2021 there were significant federal amendments to legislation.
-This has led to expansion in access as well as a change in the scope of work for MAiD assessors and providers.
-This presentation will focus on the recent amendments to MAiD law in Canada and their impact on patients, families and clinicians.
+Since 2016, there have been several court cases in Canada helping clarify interpretation of MAID law, and in 2021 there were significant federal amendments to legislation.
+This has led to expansion in access as well as a change in the scope of work for MAID assessors and providers.
+This presentation will focus on the recent amendments to MAID law in Canada and their impact on patients, families and clinicians.

 Accurate Language is Critical for Law Reform

-Identify the term that best defines the process that allows a person with advanced, progressive illness, who has intolerable suffering, to end their life with medical assistance.
-Ideally, achieve a consensus on value neutral language, such as medical assistance in dying (as used in Canada) or voluntary assisted dying (as used in Australia).
+Words matter.
+Definitions matter.
+Framing matters.
+The words, definitions and framing we use to describe the choice to end suffering at the end of life have an impact on achieving that choice for others.
+The session aims to identify the term that best defines the process that allows a person with advanced, progressive illness, who has intolerable suffering, to end their life with medical assistance.
+Ideally, the session will achieve a consensus on value-neutral language, such as medical assistance in dying (as used in Canada) or voluntary assisted dying (as used in Australia), and strategize how to achieve broad-based adoption of that value-neutral language.

 MAiDHouse – Creating a Space for a Peaceful MAiD Death